When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 While a more sustainable alternative, vegetable tanned leather isn’t perfect because it takes a long time to biodegrade (despite the fact that it’s a natural fiber).

-From sustainable coats to organic pillows, down in high demand.
+From coats to pillows, down is in high demand.
 But since down feathers come from ducks or geese, it’s also received a lot of scrutiny.

 From a sustainability standpoint, down makes use of otherwise wasted byproducts of the global food industry.